-Supporting guidance for Wader Grazed Grassland

-This is an old version of the page

-Date published: 2 February, 2021

-Date superseded: 13 January, 2022

-For recent changes to this guidance, please see the bottom of the page .

-To see recent changes to this guidance, check the bottom of this page.

-Introduction

-The wader group includes birds such as oystercatcher, lapwing, redshank, curlew and snipe.
-To survive and breed successfully, waders need:

-- · a safe nesting site.
-Most waders nest in short or structurally diverse grassland - an abundance of soil and ground insects - damp or wet feeding areas, especially for chicks
+Supporting guidance for Wader Grazed Grassland Date published: 12 January, 2022 For recent changes to this guidance, please see the bottom of the page.
+Note: Corrections to links in Further Information section, 31 July, 2023.
+Introduction The wader group includes birds such as oystercatcher, lapwing, redshank, curlew and snipe.
+To survive and breed successfully, waders need: - A safe nesting site.
+Most waders nest in short or structurally diverse grassland - An abundance of soil and ground insects - Damp or wet feeding areas, especially for chicks

-Lapwing - Credit: Chris Gomersall - © RSPB images

-The Wader Grazed Grassland option aims to provide nesting and feeding opportunities for waders.
+Lapwing - Credit: Chris Gomersall - © RSPB images The Wader Grazed Grassland option aims to provide nesting and feeding opportunities for waders.
 The timing and intensity of grazing determines the structure and plant composition of the sward, which in turn influences insect numbers and bird usage.
 Patchy swards, which vary in height, provide suitable feeding and nesting habitat.
 Short grazed areas (less than 10 centimetres) provide easy access to food and open terrain to enable vigilance against predators.
 Taller vegetation allows nesting birds and chicks to conceal themselves, and generally supports more insects and other wildlife.